bensheldon/good_job/README.md

   MyJob.perform_later
 end
 batch.enqueue
+batch.unpause # Unpauses all jobs within the batch, allowing them to be executed

 batch.discarded? # => Boolean
 batch.discarded_at # => <DateTime>
 batch.finished? # => Boolean
 batch.finished_at # => <DateTime>
 batch.succeeded? # => Boolean
+batch.paused? # => Boolean // TODO: expand on what this method does
 batch.active_jobs # => Array of ActiveJob::Base-inherited jobs that are part of the batch

 batch = GoodJob::Batch.find(batch.id)